Fran Brown: Georgia

 On February 18, 2022, Brown was hired to be a part of Georgia’s defensive staff.
 Brown was hired to replace Jahmile Addae who took the same position at Miami (FL) on Feb.
 7. He was part of the coaching staff on the Georgia team that defeated TCU in the National Championship.
+In 2023, Brown was named #1 national recruiter by 247Sports.

+Syracuse

+On November 28, 2023, Brown was named the 31st head coach of Syracuse University.
+His deep recruiting ties in South Jersey, one of Syracuse’s primary recruiting grounds, were cited as a major reason for his hiring.

+Following a September 6, 2025 overtime victory vs. UConn, Brown had the entire Orange squad run wind sprints in full uniform with spectators still inside the JMA Wireless Dome.
+A video detailing the punishment went viral on the social media platform X.